sbu-python-class/python-science/content/10-testing/pytest.md

 Adhering to these naming conventions will ensure that your tests are automatically found:

-* File names should start or end with “test”:
+* File names should start or end with "test":

   * `test_example.py`
   * `example_test.py`